1. Purpose of policy

 - Notification to the supervisor or lecturer/tutor.

-4.4 While a child is on the premises, the parent/carer must not request colleagues or staff members to take temporary charge of the child.
+4.5 While a child is on the premises, the parent/carer must not request that other students, colleagues or staff members to take temporary charge of the child.

 5. Accompanied children on campus